mariemv/az-bicep-hackaton/DAY2/build-pipeline.md

 - 10 resources deploy.yaml file for deploying the Bicep templates + the demo app
 - A demoapp folder under "templates" with two yaml files for deploying a springboot app.

-Be EXTRA careful with indentation and extra white spaces and please be patient - as we experienced Friday, builds can fail for reasons beyond our control.
+Be EXTRA careful with indentation and extra white spaces when copying the section below and please be patient - as we experienced Friday, builds can fail for reasons beyond our control.

 ## Recap from Tuesday